-From a young age John has had a deep love of the outdoors.
-Growing up on a farm, his wife Teresa, also shares that passion.
-Hiking, fishing, hunting, and just exploring the outdoors is a family affair.
-Just like many local families John’s grandparents were UAW retirees with a small cabin up-north to which they took their grandchildren every year.
-John and his grandfather fished together regularly chasing Salmon and Steelhead in the rivers during fall and winter.
-He learned to bird hunt with his father and some of John’s most valued memories are walking fields and two-tracks with his father and the family dog.
-As an outdoorsman, John values conserving our environment and making sure that Michigan always has wildplaces for its citizens to explore.
+From a young age, Cherry has had a deep love of the outdoors.
+Cherry’s grandparents were UAW retirees with a small cabin up-north to which they took their grandchildren every year.
+Cherry and his grandfather fished together regularly chasing salmon and steelhead in the rivers during fall and winter.
+He learned to bird hunt with his father and some of his most valued memories are walking fields and two-tracks with his father and the family dog.
+As an outdoorsman, Cherry values conserving our environment and making sure that Michigan always has wild places for our citizens to explore.

 Cherry is a graduate of the University of Michigan, where he received a Bachelor of Arts in natural resources and environment before returning to receive his Masters of Public Policy.
 After graduation, Cherry worked in the Michigan Department of Natural Resources Office of Science and Policy.
 Later he moved to the DNR’s grants management staff and was promoted to the Department’s performance management coordinator in 2011.